 In May 2002, the Company announced that its Board of Directors authorized it to repurchase its Common Stock in the open market or in private transactions, subject to the Company's assessment of market conditions and buying opportunities from time to time, up to a maximum cost to the Company of \$50.0 million.
+During the second quarter of 2005, the Company did not repurchase any of its shares under the May 2002 authorization.
+The Company, however, did reacquire shares of its Common Stock through the withholding of shares in satisfaction of employee tax obligations in connection with the vesting of employee restricted stock awards.
+(See Part II, Item 2.
+Unregistered Sales of Equity Securities and Use of Proceeds).

-As of March 31, 2005, the Company is authorized to repurchase up to \$7.9 million of its Common Stock under the repurchase program announced in May 2002.
-The Company's repurchases of shares of Common Stock are recorded at average cost in Common Stock held in treasury and result in a reduction of shareholders' equity.
-During the three months ended March 31, 2005 and 2004, no shares were repurchased under this program.
+As of June 30, 2005, the Company is authorized to repurchase up to \$7.9 million of its Common Stock under the repurchase program announced in May 2002.
+The Company's repurchases of shares of Common Stock are recorded at cost in Common Stock held in treasury and result in a reduction of shareholders' equity.